AlexMercedCoder/tutorialblog/content/blog/2024/2024-08-Understanding-Apache-Iceberg-Manifest-List.md

 Apache Iceberg is an open lakehouse table format designed to take datasets in distributed file systems and turn them into database like tables.
 It has gained popularity for its ability to handle complex data engineering challenges, such as ensuring data consistency, enabling schema evolution, and supporting efficient query execution.
 One of the critical components that make this possible is its robust metadata management.

-We will focus on a crucial aspect of Iceberg's metadata architecture—the **Manifest List** file.
+We will focus on a crucial aspect of Iceberg's metadata architecture: the **Manifest List** file.
 The Manifest List plays a pivotal role in Iceberg's snapshot mechanism, helping to track changes across the dataset and optimize query performance.
 Understanding the purpose of the Manifest List, the details it contains, and how query engines utilize it to plan which data files to scan is essential for data engineers looking to maximize the efficiency of their data lakehouses.

 ## What is a Manifest List?